foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

    - Per Tensor level.
 This implies that each tensor contains a single scale factor and a single zero offset equal to 0.

-   - Per N dimension level (number of filters).
+   - Per :math:`Co` dimension level (number of filters).
 This implies that each tensor contains separate scale point for each sub-tensor.
 All tensors contain single zero offset equal to 0.

  - Scale factors of bias tensor must be equal to the multiplication of input scale factor broadcasted on weights array of scale factors.
+See the example for the similar condition in the :ref:`conv_2d`.

 Depending on the debug level (see section :ref:`err_codes`) this function performs a parameter check and returns the result as an ``mli_status`` code as described in section :ref:`kernl_sp_conf`.